pojntfx/networked-linux-memsync/docs/main.md

 #### Client

-Unlike the server, the client is implemented by using both the kernel's NBD client and a userspace component.
+Unlike the server, the client is implemented by using both the kernel's NBD client and a user space component.
 In order to use the kernel NBD client, it is necessary to first find a free NBD device (`/dev/nbd*`); these devices are allocated by the kernel NBD module and can be specified with the `nbds_max` parameter[@linux2023nbd].
 In order to find a free device, we can either specify it manually, or check `sysfs` for a NBD device that reports a zero size.
 After a free NBD device has been found, the client can be started by calling `Connect` with a `net.Conn` and options, similarly to the server.

 ```go
 func Connect(conn net.Conn, device *os.File, options *Options) error